itsnold/itsnold/README.md

 With these different activities, I relax, learn to think outside the box, and sometimes they give me perspectives on my technical problems.
 ---
+Find more about me by visiting my portfolio at https://reynoldsegundo.vercel.app